 When going through a divorce, you have several things to consider that can affect your life for years to come.
 Not only are you having to determine things like where your children will spend their time and what types of properties you and your spouse will split, but you also have to deal with the emotional fallout related to divorce and living in a different way than you have previously.

 Another major factor of divorce involves the financial implications.
 In the short term, you may be paying – or receiving – child support or alimony.
 You may suddenly need to begin working.
 There may be long-term changes, too.
 You may be wondering, does getting divorced affect your taxes?
 At The Cossitt Law Firm, we know all about the tax implications of divorce, and we can help you understand them and work through them.
-For a meeting with our Colorado divorce lawyers, call us at 970-488-1887 as soon as possible.
+For a meeting with our Colorado divorce lawyers, contact us as soon as possible.

 Before we begin discussing some of the tax implications of a divorce settlement, we must mention that if you require specific tax advice, you should seek out a tax attorney, CPA, or another tax expert.
 The Cossitt Law Firm focuses on family law case resolution.
 We do not advise clients as to issues that require a legal opinion on any tax issue.
 However, we will provide some general information here that can help you start to understand the tax implications of getting divorced.